 Get answers to vaccine questions or help finding a vaccine provider.

-That said, once you’re fully vaccinated, you can start doing some of the things you enjoyed before the pandemic.After You’ve Been Vaccinated
+Once fully vaccinated, most people can start doing the things they enjoyed before the pandemic.After You’ve Been Vaccinated

 Safe & Effective

 The COVID-19 vaccines were evaluated in tens of thousands of participants—of different ages, races, and ethnicities—in clinical trials.
-While the vaccines were developed quickly, none of the clinical trial phases were skipped.
-The vaccines met the U.S. Food & Drug Administration's (FDA) rigorous scientific standards for safety, effectiveness, and manufacturing quality.
+The vaccines meet the U.S. Food & Drug Administration's (FDA) rigorous scientific standards for safety, effectiveness and manufacturing quality.

 Protect yourself, protect others, and help stop the pandemic.
-Get vaccinated ASAP.
+Get your shot today.